stat6250-s17/course-questions-wiki/week-01/README.md

 - Answer (mcardoso3-stat6250): The final exam will be accumulative with questions coming from chapters 1–8, 10–17, and 19–20 of the course textbook.
 Therefore, it is important to study for each part of the material equally.
 - Question (akumar30-stat6250): Is this program good for working professionals taking two more classes this quarter ?
 - Answer (ilankham−stat6250): It depends on the working professional.
+- Question (hhu9−stat6250): Should we complete all chapeters before the final.

 [Course Structure Quiz, Problem 6]